helsinfranz/AVAX-advance-1/README.md

 # Avax-Eth Assignment

-Going to use mint(),burnTokens(),transferTokens(),getBalance(),redeemTokens functions using testnet fuji network.
+Going to use deposit(),withdraw(),totalSupply,balanceOftoken functions using local network subnet.

 ## Description

-Contract for creating a token system for this game.
+Contract for creating a seperate wallet/vault for every player and letting player do some things with it.

 ## Getting Started